 - Engages in the DCL performance feedback system and completes the expectations outlined by your supervisor and department/division.

 One DCL Commitment: It is an expectation of each employee that you will exemplify Douglas County Libraries Brand, Culture and Values of welcoming to all, continual growth and authentic relationships.

-- Fluency in MS Office, and other industry related software
+- Experience with MS Office Products and other industry related software